 I believe that pretty much as soon as your child is walking full time then you can start to benefit by getting them a kids travel bag.

 Note: The bags in this section are roughly arranged by ascending age suitability starting with toddlers and moving on towards older kids…

-The Skip Hop Zoo Safety Harness would make a great babies first carry on bag. ))
+The Skip Hop Zoo Safety Harness would make a great first carry on bag. ))

 These are really cute.
-They are not built to last forever but then your child won't be small enough to wear it forever too.
-And they are cheap so I don't think the durability is an issue.
+They are not built to last forever but then your child won’t be small enough to wear it forever too.
+And they are cheap so I don’t think durability is a big issue.

 There are 6 different animals so you can probably find something that your child will become attached to… get it??? )))) Attached to!! ))

 Of course, I mean they are just going to love these funky little animal designs.

 These are not going to hold a lot but they are great for introducing children to the idea of packing and travel.